Wiggins leads Wolves with 30 points in 129-114 win vs. Spurs - WHIZ News

 Spurs: For the third time in 11 games this season, the Spurs allowed 120-plus points. … DeRozan and Aldridge each hit the 20-point mark for the second game this season.
 They did that 24 times during the 2018-19 regular season.

-Timberwolves: Teague, who missed the last four games because of illness, returned to action in a reserve role, with rookie Jarrett Culver in the starting lineup at point guard for a fourth time in five games.
-Teague had 18 points and six assists in 23 minutes. … Backups power forward Jordan Bell (sprained right shoulder) and point guard Shabazz Napier (sprained right hamstring) each had their fifth straight absence.
+Timberwolves: Jeff Teague, who missed the last four games because of illness, returned to action at point guard in a reserve role, with rookie Jarrett Culver in the starting lineup for a fourth time in five games.
+Teague had 18 points and six assists in 23 minutes. … The Wolves had consecutive 40-point quarters for the first time in franchise history, in the second and third.

-The Timberwolves have been trying to sharpen their 3-point shooting for years, and thanks in part to a 6-for-45 performance from behind the arc on Sunday in an overtime defeat against Denver, they entered this game ranked third-worst in the league at 30.8%.
+Towns and San Antonio’s Rudy Gay were given double technical fouls for a testy exchange, sparked when Gay fouled Towns while he was shooting.
+A few minutes later, Towns and Wiggins swished 3-pointers on consecutive possessions to break a tie and give the Timberwolves a 57-51 lead.

-A few minutes after Towns and San Antonio’s Rudy Gay were given double technical fouls for their testy exchange, sparked when Gay fouled Towns while he was shooting, Towns and Wiggins swished 3-pointers on consecutive possessions to break a tie and give the Timberwolves a 57-51 lead.
-They were 15 for 34 from 3-point range at Detroit in their last game, a season best.
+“I’m not a fan of getting hit with elbows, and I let him know that,” Gay said.
+“That’s all.”

 UP NEXT